Editorial Policies

 Financial competing interests may include, but are not limited to:

-- Ownership of stocks, shares, or stock options, whether or not the company is publicly listed;
+- Ownership of stocks, shares, or stock options even if not publicly traded;

 Non-financial competing interests that may affect the work include, but are not limited to:

-- Paid or unpaid relationships with organizations or funding bodies, including NGOs, research institutions, or charitable organizations;
+- Relationship (paid or unpaid) with organizations and funding bodies, including nongovernmental organizations, research institutions, or charities;

 - Membership in lobbying or advocacy organizations;

-- Personal relationships (e.g., friends, spouses or partners, family members, mentors, rivals) that could influence objectivity;
+- Personal relationships (e.g., friend, spouse/partner, family member, mentor, adversary) that could affect objectivity;

-- Personal beliefs (political, religious, ideological, or other) related to the subject of the manuscript that could interfere with unbiased publication.
+- Personal beliefs (political, religious, ideological, or other) related to a paper’s topic that might interfere with an unbiased publication process (at the stage of authorship, peer review, editorial decision-making, or publication).

-Reviewers: Reviewers play a central role in ensuring the quality of published research.
-Big.D seeks reviewers who have no conflicts of interest with the authors or the reported work.
-Reviewers must disclose any potential conflicts to the editors, who will consider this information when making editorial decisions.
+Reviewers.
+Reviewers play a central role in ensuring the quality of published research.
+The editors seek reviewers for Big.D Journal who have no conflicts of interest with the authors or the reported work.
+In addition to this precaution, reviewers are required to disclose any conflicts with the evaluation of the paper, and this information is taken into account by the editors when decisions are made.

 Diversity, Equity and Inclusion